isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

       ON
         a.Gene < b.Gene
         AND a.ID = b.ID
+      WHERE
-        AND a.Phenotype = 0
+        a.Phenotype = 1
-        AND b.Phenotype = 0
+        AND b.Phenotype = 1
       GROUP BY
         a.Gene,
         b.Gene,